MicahElliott/dunnit/docs/GUIDE.md

 **Plan** — future-facing, open items tracked toward a resolution to DONE in "End"

 - 📌 `TODO` — A small, tight, near-term item — actively encouraged.
 Roughly Jira's "Task": scoped and ready to act on (vs. IDEA, which is the same thing before it's scoped).
+- ▶️ `DOING` — A TODO currently in progress.
+It remains the same logical item until it reaches DONE.
 - 💡 `IDEA` — A new idea worth capturing, not yet scoped/ready to act on — an earlier maturity stage of TODO.
 - 🎯 `GOAL` — A bigger overarching aim, reviewed on a longer cadence (not daily).
 Roughly Jira's "Epic".
 - ❓ `QUESTION` — An open question to follow up on.